How to back up and prepare your iPhone prior to installing iOS 13

 Originally publish last week.
 Updated to reflect launch date.

-Discuss: iOS 13 is coming to your iPhone this week.
-Here's how to get ready
+Discuss: Your iPhone can get iOS 13 tomorrow.
+Here's how to prepare

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.